-As evident from the table 1 several chemokines receptors and the corresponding, binding chemokines critically require close investigation using ECM studies.
-The studies at this stage must include the conditional knock out with immune cells lacking these receptors. receptor CCR1 needs a closer investigation using global knockout mouse model.
-This would help in role understanding their in disease progression and possible therapeutics development.
-Further studies must be performed using clinical sample systematically study the role of CXCR3, CCR5 and CCR1 receptor binding.
+Conclusion As evident from the table 1 several chemokines receptors and the binding chemokines corresponding, critically require close investigation using ECM studies.
+The studies at this stage must include the conditional knock out with immune cells lacking these receptors. receptor CCR1 needs a closer The investigation using global knockout mouse model.
+This would help in further understanding their role in disease progression and possible therapeutics development.
+Further studies must be using sample performed clinical to systematically study the role of CXCR3, CCR5 and CCR1 receptor binding.
 Another set of receptors that need investigation include CXCR1 and CXCR2, expressed mostly on neutrophils, as they have a large set of chemokine binding to them.
 The cerebral manifestation has mostly been evaluated by studies such as extravasation of Evan's Blue dye, histology, visual evaluation and electrological studies.
 These methods although highly accepted present their own pitfalls.
 Advancement in imaging techniques and murine adaptation such as laser doppler, contrast MRI and PET method can help in closely evaluating the progression of ECM.
 So far no effort has been made to develop a common therapy for the CM.
 Most of the treatments relies totally over the amelioration of fever and lowering of parasitemia and waiting for cerebral damage to recover.
 In this regard the chemokine and their receptors can serve as a great starting point for a clinical trial in endemic zone.
 It can therefore be proposed to perform a trial engaging orphan drugs developed for HIV targeting CCR5 to be tested for CM.
-Our study has highlighted the effect of IFN beta, a multiple sclerosis related neuro-protective agent, in
+Our study has highlighted the effect of IFN beta, a multiple sclerosis related neuro-protective agent, in CM.

-CM.
 IFNbeta suppresses the expression of many deleterious chemokines in CM as well as neuro-degenerative diseases.
 With cost of IFNbeta reduced, it can also be an important drug against CM in endemic zone.
+Declaration The work was not funded by any current agency.
+Animal and human studies were performed according to the institutional guidelines.